How do I troubleshoot Xid errors on my NVIDIA GPU-accelerated EC2 Linux instance?

 4

-When running my application on an NVIDIA GPU-accelerated Amazon Elastic Compute Cloud (Amazon EC2) Linux instance, my application crashed and I found GPU-specific Xid errors in the system log.
+When I run my application on a NVIDIA GPU-accelerated Amazon Elastic Compute Cloud (Amazon EC2) Linux instance, my application crashes.
+Also, I receive GPU-specific Xid errors in the system log.
 I want to retrieve diagnostic information from the GPU and troubleshoot GPU-related Xid errors.

 Resolution

 Use the nvidia-smi tool to retrieve statistics and diagnostics about the health and performance of the NVIDIA GPUs that are attached to your instance.
-The NVIDIA GPU driver automatically provides this tool, including any variant of the Deep Learning Amazon Machine Image (AMI).
-For details on installing the NVIDIA GPU driver for any GPU instance family, see Install NVIDIA drivers on Linux instances.
+The NVIDIA GPU driver automatically provides the tool and includes all the AWS Deep Learning Amazon Machine Image (DLAMI) options.
+For information about how to install the NVIDIA GPU driver for any GPU instance family, see Installation options.

 ECC Errors